INTRODUCTORY ECONOMICS - 2021/2

 Thus, the summative assessment for this module consists of:

-- The multiple choice test allow students to demonstrate the depth of their understanding of the basic economic principles studied in the module.
+- The short quizzes allow students to demonstrate the depth of their understanding of the basic economic principles studied in the module.
 The questions are designed to ensure that students can demonstrate which principles are truly understood and can be correctly applied.

-- The essay / analytical questions allow the students to apply their knowledge of the studied principles and models in quantitative and verbal contexts.
+- The short and long answer analytical questions allow the students to apply their knowledge of the studied principles and models in quantitative and verbal contexts.
 They require analytical and verbal skills to explain derived results.

 Formative assessment and feedback

 Students receive verbal feedback during lectures (in which multiple questions and real-world examples of the use of economics are discussed).
 They also have fortnightly seminar feedback sessions.
 For these, students are provided with a set of exercises relating to the lecture material which they solve independently or in teams.
 In these seminar feedback sessions, they receive feedback on their answers, and guidance on how these answers could be improved.
 In addition to this, students receive guideline solutions online.
-Before the coursework test, some sample questions are made available for students to familiarise themselves with the setup of the test.
-Finally, after the coursework test feedback is provided for all individual questions.
+Before the first weekly quiz and the midterm test, some sample questions are made available for students to familiarise themselves with the setup of these assessments.
+Feedback will be provided on the individual questions to the extent possible.

 - Introduce students to core elements of economic theory in order to prepare for the material in Micro I and Macro I.